 Key themes include social justice, activism, digital engagement, participatory practice, representation, collaborative working and co-curation.
 Explore the ideas shaping the future of museums with speakers from India, New Zealand, United States, Sweden, United Arab Emirates, and the UK

-Museum Ideas 2018, London, 2-4 October.
+London, 2-4 Oct.
 3 days of workshops, performances, special events, an exclusive study day at the National Maritime Museum and the essential Museum Ideas international conference at the Museum of London.
+Book your ticket today